convertigo/convertigo-doc/reference-manual/convertigo-objects/siteclipper/rules/request-rules/remove-request-header.md

 ObjIcon: /images/beans/extractionrules/siteclipper/images/rule_removeheaderRequest_color_32x32.png
 topnav: topnavobj
 ---
 ##### Removes an HTTP header from a Site Clipper request.

-The <i>Remove request header</i> extraction rule removes an existing header from a request.
-The  name of the header to remove is defined by the <b>Header name</b> property.<br/>If the header defined in the <b>Header name</b> property doesn't exist in the request, the <i>Remove request header</i> extraction rule has no effect.
+The *Remove request header* extraction rule removes an existing header from a request.
+The  name of the header to remove is defined by the **Header name** property.

+If the header defined in the **Header name** property doesn't exist in the request, the *Remove request header* extraction rule has no effect.

 Property | Type | Category | Description
 --- | --- | --- | ---